vault27/Foundation/bgp.md

 - On Spines we configure dynamic neighboring using peer filter, where we configure which AS we accept from leafs, and listen command to specify networks on which we listen for BGP connections.
 Listen command is a passive mode.
 Leafs cannot be configured in this mode, they should be active.
 Listen command specifies which networks to listen, to which peer group place these neighbores and which AS accept

 ## Operations

 - If everything is fine, only keepalives are sent, nothing inside them
 - When connection starts, routers send OPEN messages with AS number, router id and capabilities list
 - Then they send UPDATE messages with next hop as themselfs.
-One packet can contain several UPDATE messgaes and even KEEPALIVE inside.
+One packet can contain several UPDATE messages and even KEEPALIVE inside.
 UPDATE message contains PATH ATTRIBUTES: ORIGIN, AS_PATH, MP_REACH_NLRI
 - Only the following routes are sent: network command, redistribute command via route map of local addresses, redistribute from other protocols, routes received via BGP, nothing is sent by default

 ## Capabilities